Top Trades: June 3-June 10

 Number of Trades: 11 --- Number of Cards Traded: 13

 Time to circle back on over to OTJ for our number two pick.
 Unlike our other popular Commander cards on this list, Honest Rutstein can slot in the 99 or in the command zone.
 And while that doesn't mean he's stronger than the other cards on our list, it does mean that players are free to get a lot more experimental with how they use him.
 A Mystic Remora in someone's budget Nezahal, Primal Tide list does the same thing as it would in a maxed-out Stella Lee, Wild Card tournament list, but good ol' Honest Rutstein can be a deck in and of himself.
 Reanimator?
 Check.
-Go-wide cost reduction for creatures?
+Go-wide cost Reduction for creatures?
 Check.
 He might not be the most interesting commander, but he is a commander, and a new one at that, which means people will be experimenting long into the future.

 #1 - Disciple of Freyalise